Stamped concrete | What is it?

 Most of stamped concrete’s characteristics are, in practice, considered to be an advantage because it doesn’t vary the concrete in any way, after the setting and curing processes.

-Here we highlight some of the most important stamped concrete benefits:
+Here we highlight some of the most important stamped concrete advantages:

 • High mechanical resistance to relatively frequent traffic.